 - All Learning Work students have to make arrangements to take a personality assessment with the staff at the Career Center before December.
 This assessment will serve as the basis of some of your writing assignments during January.
 If you are abroad during the fall, contact Dr. Anderson, the Interim coordinator, to arrange this personality assessment with the Career Center.
 (Please note that the personality assessment counts for $17 of the $33 that students will be billed to be part of the Learning Work Interim.)

 - Unless you are abroad in the fall, all students are expected to attend the mandatory first Interim meeting with your Learning Work section.
 In advance of this meeting, students are expected to read the Nancy O’Neill article “Internships as a High-Impact Practice.”
 Your Learning Work section professor will provide this article to you.

 - Students must sign the Wofford release form and present it to your Learning Work professor at the mandatory first meeting.

 During the first three weeks on the job, students are expected each week to read three articles related to their field of work, and then write an online Moodle reflection essay each week as well.
 (Your Learning Work professor will explain this more during the mandatory first meeting.)
-A final reflective essay, one that incorporates both your work experience and the findings of the personality assessment done by The Space in the fall, is due in the last week.
+A final reflective essay, one that incorporates both your work experience and the findings of the personality assessment done by the Career Center in the fall, is due in the last week.